jayanthkoushik/corgy/docs/corgy.md

 ```

 The collection length can be controlled by the arguments of the type annotation.
-Note, however, that other than `typing.Sequence/typing.List/typing.Set` do not
+Note, however, that `typing.Sequence/typing.List/typing.Set` do not
 accept multiple arguments, and so, cannot be used if collection length has to be
 specified.
 On Python < 3.9, only `typing.Tuple` can be used for controlling
 collection lengths.